 It goes without saying that if you know what you will be having for dinner when you get home you will be less inclined to eat ready meals or buy a takeaway.
-My freezer is full of chicken, fish and seafood that I can use I to cook some tasty meals for the week ahead.
+My freezer is full of chicken, fish and seafood that I can use to cook some tasty meals for the week ahead.

-When I first started on Slimming World I religiously wrote everything I ate down on a planner I bought from eBay.
-I also recorded it on my Slimming World app and then…….I stopped.
+When I first started on Slimming World I religiously wrote everything I ate down in a planner.
+I also recorded it on my Slimming World app.
+Then…….I stopped.
 Don’t know why, I just did.
-When you write everything down you can look back and see what may have led to that weight gain or maintain, unless of course you cheat and don’t write it down.
+When you write everything down you can look back and see what may have led to that weight gain or maintain.
+Unless of course you cheat and don’t write it down.
 Also if you had a really good loss that week you know what went right and can repeat what you ate that week some other time.

-It is very easy to just stick to the recipes/foods that you know but that can get boring after a while and will likely demotivate you and lead you down the path of ‘Diet Destruction’.
+It is very easy to just stick to the recipes/foods that you know.
+It can get boring after a while and will likely demotivate you and lead you down the path of ‘Diet Destruction’.
 Have a look online for some tasty recipes (I have a few on here if you are interested 😉) or buy a recipe book to help you out of the same meals rut.
 Tonight I’m trying a Prawn Curry recipe for the first time so will see how that one goes.